se2p/ps-wise-2021-program-description/README.md

 └───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┴───┘[\n]
 ```

+> **Note**: boards of size '1 x 20' and '20 x 1' are valid, despite they might not be that interesting to play.

 ### Playing the game

 The game is usually played using the mouse.
 The left mouse button is used to uncover (or reveal) **covered** squares, while the right mouse button is used to flag **covered** squares that potentially contain mines.